Differential Convolutional Fuzzy Time Series Forecasting: Conclusion

 \section{Conclusion}

-In this article, a imporved FTSF model DFCNN is proposed.
-Primarily, the process of FTSF is analyzed and limitation of FTSF is idea of expert system.
-Thus DFCNN utilizes neural networks to replace the expert system, relieving the difficulty of finding potential predictive information.
-Fuzzy Generator embedded fuzzy information to transform values to Fuzzy Token.
-Hence convolution achieves equivalent fuzzification and implementation of learnable properties.
-Then, DFCNN considers the stationary of time series and solve the FF problem of traditional FTSF by Difference algorithm.
-Besides, DFCNN further expands the length of fuzzy rules to provide more possibility of learning local information.
+In this article, a imporved \textit{FTSF} model \textit{DFCNN} is proposed.
+Primarily, the process of \textit{FTSF} is analyzed and limitation of \textit{FTSF} is idea of expert system. \textit{Fuzzy Generator} represents Fuzzy time series in the form of vector \textit{Fuzzy Token}.
+Hence \textit{Convolution Layer} achieves equivalent fuzzification and implementation of learnable properties.
+Then, \textit{DFCNN} considers the stationary of time series and solve the FF problem of traditional \textit{FTSF} by Difference algorithm.
+Besides, \textit{DFCNN} further expands the length of fuzzy rules to provide more possibility of learning local information.
 Expanding the length of fuzzy rules also provides more chances to improve forecasting accuracy.

-In the experimental part, the DFCNN was tested on the CCI and M competition datasets.
-Compared with the traditional FTSF, DFCNN has excellent prediction performance.
-Also DFCNN has no FF problem.
-Compared with common time series prediction methods, DFCNN still leads most of them.
-The limitations of DFCNN were also exposed in the experiments.
-DFCNN is insensitive to outliers in the data, which can lead to poor prediction results.
-Also influenced by the Difference algorithm, DFCNN can only achieve single-step prediction and successive prediction to achieve multiple predicted time values.
+In the experimental part, the \textit{DFCNN} was tested on the CCI and M competition datasets.
+Compared with the traditional \textit{FTSF}, DFCNN absorbs the strengths of previous \textit{FTSF} work.
+Compared with common time series forecasting methods, \textit{DFCNN} still leads most of them.
+Under the verification of different data amounts and different types of time series, \textit{DFCNN} has the stability similar to statistical models, and has the learning ability similar to machine learning and deep learning models, which further reduces the error.

-In the future research, research direction of improving DFCNN is: 1) transforming time series into stationary time series by replacing the difference algorithm, so as to realize multi-step prediction.
-2) adding a new module to identify some outliers and enhance the robustness of the algorithm.
-Of course, it is not necessary to be limited to the DFCNN pattern.
-How to design FTSF methods with learning capability while preserving Fuzzy information is a question worth exploring, depending on how to replace the idea of expert systems.
-DFCNN also expands the length of fuzzy rules.
-The processing and inference of fuzzy rules of unknown length or different length is also a point worthy of in-depth.
+\textit{DFCNN} is suitable for application in single variable single step time series tasks. \textit{DFCNN} is particularly suitable for data with significant trends such as national GDP, population and stock forecasts.
+The lightweight construction also makes the \textit{DFCNN} easy to train and adjust parameters.
+In the future, the combination of \textit{FTSF} and deep learning needs to focus on how to \textbf{break through the limit of single step forecasting} and how to adapt to \textbf{multi-variable time series forecasting}, which will \textbf{further broaden the application scenario of \textit{FTSF}}.